How Should I Determine 401k Eligibility for My Employees?

 There are various benefits associated with the timeline that you choose.
 For instance, requiring that employees wait one full year before being eligible to participate can reduce plan costs if your business experiences significant turnover.

-However, if you’re using a 401(k) program to help attract talent, a lengthy waiting period, like one year, may hamper recruiting efforts.
+If you’re using a 401(k) program to help attract talent, a lengthy waiting period, like one year, may hamper recruiting efforts.
 In such cases, it may be more helpful to have a shorter service requirement, such as three to six months, or allow participation immediately upon being hired.

 Age requirements